Monschau: History

+In 1962, Monschau and its surrounding area became the site of one of the last smallpox epidemics in Germany.
+The disease, which was already considered nearly eradicated in the country at the time, was introduced by an employee of a mechanical engineering company who had been working on assignment in India.
+The outbreak claimed one life, left four individuals critically ill, and 33 others with moderate cases.
+Quarantine measures were imposed on approximately 700 people.
+Medical care for both the infected and non-infected population proved challenging at times, as nearby hospitals, fearing the spread of infection, refused to admit patients from the region.
+“Every Monschau resident was suspected of carrying smallpox,” noted one account.
+The novel Monschau (2021) by Steffen Kopetzky is set against the backdrop of this smallpox outbreak.

 Economy

 Tourism

 Monschau, which is allowed to call itself health resort Luftkurort since 1996, attracts many visitors with its picturesque views especially in the warm months.
-Set in the medieval town facility that is traversed by the river Rur, it is dominated by slate paneled and Tudor style houses with cafes, restaurants, craft and souvenir shops.
+Set in the medieval town facility that is traversed by the river Rur, it is dominated by slate paneled and half-timbered houses with cafes, restaurants, craft and souvenir shops.
 Parking places are placed around the city center.

 Part of driving and physical chase scenes in the 2016 film: "Collide" were filmed in and around the centre of Monschau.